×

 Example:

-Keep every team compliant—fiber labeling and country-of-origin rules, children’s apparel safety, anti-harassment, data privacy, and machine guarding.
-Interactive modules use apparel-specific examples and evidence checkpoints so certification isn’t just a checkbox—it’s airtight and auditable.
+Ensure that every team remains compliant with regulations such as fiber labeling and country-of-origin rules, safety requirements for children’s apparel, anti-harassment policies, data privacy, and machine guarding.
+Interactive modules use apparel-specific examples and evidence checkpoints to make sure that certification goes beyond a mere formality.
+The training creates a thorough and auditable record of compliance.

 Situational Simulations